NikolaiVChr/Autinn/README.md

 Knobs from top to bottom:

 Temperature of the circuit.
-10-60 degrees celcius.
+5-120 degrees celcius.

 Resonance CV and Resonance.
 Notice that sometimes the resonance can diverge from the cutoff frequency.

 Cutoff CV and Cutoff frequency.

-Up to 20KHz.
+Drive. (sort of)

 As you increase samplerate, you might have to increase block size also to make it not produce noise.